 The first product, christened Prana, will compete in the same price bracket as a conventional midsize motorcycle.
-Thus, expect the electric vehicle to arrive between the INR 2–2.5 lakh (on-road) price range.
+Thus, expect Prana electric bike price in India to range between INR 2–2.5 lakh (on-road).
 This applies to the Prana bike price in Chennai, as well.

 In terms of performance, the electric motor on the Prana will deliver 35 Nm of peak torque and weigh 160 kg.
 The 0-60 km/h acceleration will take less than four seconds, while the top speed will be rated at over 100 km/h.
 Srivaru Motor claims a range of 126 km per full charge from its fixed Li-ion battery.
 The company is yet to receive ARAI certification for the range.